Below is information in relation to Curriculum at Rivers:

 In this course, pupils will be working towards the completion of four units of work.

-The first unit is Pre-Production Skills (Unit R081).
+The first unit is Creative iMedia in the Industry (Unit R093).
 This is a mandatory paper based exam.

-The second unit is creating a Digital Graphic (Unit R082).
-This is a mandatory coursework based unit.
+The second unit is creating a Digital Graphic (Unit R094).
+This is a mandatory coursework-based unit.

-The third unit is creating an Interactive Product (Unit R087).
-This is an optional coursework based unit.
+The third unit is creating an Interactive Product (Unit R097).
+This is a mandatory coursework-based unit.

 Throughout this academic year pupils will be given the chance to experience an array of different media enhance their artistic skills and creative imagination.